uwgraphics/relaxed_ik_ros1/README.md

 1. Configure the name of the pre-computed robot arm you would like to run with (available options are baxter, hubo, iiwa7, jaco7, panda, sawyer, ur5 and yumi) in relaxed_ik_core/config/loaded_robot.

-1. Compile relaxed_ik_core (The core part of relaxed IK written in Rust) by running the following command from the project directory:
+1. Compile relaxed_ik_core (the core part of relaxed IK written in Rust) by running the following command from the project directory:
 	```
     cd ./relaxed_ik_core
 	cargo build